il-yanko/Bachelor-DP-algorithm/README.md

-# difStudyTasks
+# dynamic programming algorithm
-implementation of different small algorithms in python

-dynamicProg = example of dynamic programming algorithm
+dynamicProg = it is an implementation of dynamic programming algorithm